Foxberry-Technologies/ChatGPT-Vidya-Workshop/Readme.md

 https://cdn.pixabay.com/photo/2015/07/28/22/05/child-865116_1280.jpg.
 Course boxes in each tab should be contained in a flex layout row.
 Use javascript to navigate sections using the navigation tabs.
 ```

->Pro tip: We saw a 'Continue Generation' as the code being generated was going to be long.
+> 💡 Pro Tip: We saw a 'Continue Generation' as the code being generated was going to be long.
 We pressed it to get the fully generated code.

 Also we have create a new file called `main.js` and included it in our `index.html` with the below line